Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 From here on, **we will only focus on the userspace repository.**

 ### QMK Userspace

+You will need to create a fork of [the BKB userspace](https://github.com/Bastardkb/qmk_userspace).

+- if you are using Argos, you will need the [argos module](https://github.com/Bastardkb/qmk_modules)
+- if you are using a trackball or trackpad, you will need the [pointing device module](https://github.com/Bastardkb/qmk_modules)
+- you can read on how to add modules to your userspace in the [official QMK documentation](https://docs.qmk.fm/features/community_modules)

 Next, `cd` into your userspace fork and enable userspace: